bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/the-admin-interface.md

 ## Managing members

-To view available members, click the \'View Members\' link on the top of the admin homepage.
+To view available members, click the 'View Members' link on the top of the admin homepage.
 This would display a page similar to this one below.

 ![](https://cdn.bigprof.com/appgini-desktop/help/the-admin-interface-6.png "Managing members in an AppGini application")

-If you click the \"Edit\" icon to the left of a member, you can edit the member\'s details.
+If you click the \"Edit\" icon to the left of a member, you can edit the member's details.
 This will open a page similar to this one below.

 ![](https://cdn.bigprof.com/appgini-desktop/help/the-admin-interface-7.png "Editing member details in an AppGini application")